abitravers1989/backendExpressApp/Readme.md

 2. set up test TDD add of name as well to post req.
 3. add this to route
 4. Add Post email route to swagger.
+"add swagger but not sure if working"
+5. read swagger - change to swagger-tool
+6. change email route to be named user to more acurately refelect what it now is

 STRUGGLED WITH: